matthew-dong-dev/personal-website/_posts/2016-03-21-by-the-numbers-proj.md

 range: "2014 - Present"
 ---

-To combat my severe procrastination & inefficient studying, I started tracking my studying and sleeping habits midway through high school just to figure out where all my time was going.
-Since then I've expanded to collecting data on my spending routines, calories, happiness, stress and more.
+To combat my severe procrastination & inefficient studying, midway through high school I started tracking my studying and sleeping habits just to figure out where all my time was going.
+Since then I've expanded to collecting data on my spending routines, eating habits, happiness, stress and more.
 These are my attempts to make sense of that data.

 1. [By the Numbers 1]({% post_url 2018-07-03-by-the-numbers-1 %})
 1. [By the Numbers 2]({% post_url 2018-07-07-by-the-numbers-2 %})